Diskoteket/terraform-provider-loopia/docs/index.md

 ---

 # Loopia Provider
-This is an inofficial Terraform provider to interact with the [Loopia XML-RPC API](https://www.loopia.se/api/) and it's resources.
+This is an unofficial Terraform provider to interact with the [Loopia XML-RPC API](https://www.loopia.se/api/) and it's resources.

 ## Getting started
 1. Log in to the customer zone at [https://loopia.se](https://loopia.se)